 After WWII, China again resumed the Japanese interrupted

 Chinese Civil War, which was prolonged by U.S. involvement as its proxy war, lasted another 4 years.
-Civil War was un-ended with the Communist took over mainland (i.e. People's Republic of China) and Nationalist forces retreated to Taiwan (i.e. Republic of China).
+The Civil War was un-ended with the Communist took over mainland (i.e. People's Republic of China) and Nationalist forces retreated to Taiwan (i.e. Republic of China).

 Only after the disastrous and self-destructive